 Last Modified:

-This Data Processing Addendum (hereinafter: “Addendum”) forms an integral part of the Terms of Service of Readymag Inc., a Delaware corporation operating under the laws of State of Delaware, having its registered office at 160 Greentree Drive, Suite 101, Dover, DE 19904 (hereinafter: “Data Processor”) accepted by its user (hereinafter: “Data Controller”) during the registration procedure on the website of the Data Processor (hereinafter: “Principal Agreement”) (Data Controller and Data Processor shall collectively be referred to as the: “Parties”).
+This Data Processing Addendum (hereinafter: “Addendum”) forms an integral part of the Terms of Service of Readymag Inc., a Delaware corporation operating under the laws of State of Delaware, having its registered office at 160 Greentree Drive, Suite 101, Dover, DE 19904 (hereinafter: “Data Processor”) accepted by user of the Site and Service (hereinafter: “Data Controller”) during the registration procedure on the website of the Data Processor (hereinafter: “Principal Agreement”).

 Preamble